Protocol Support

 fcitx5 -d

-WAYLAND_DISPLAY=$WAYLAND_DISPLAY footThen focus a text field in a Wayland app and switch to an input method that shows preedit/candidate UI.
+WAYLAND_DISPLAY=$WAYLAND_DISPLAY footThen focus a text field and switch to an input method with preedit UI.

 Virtual Keyboards